RIKEN-RCCS/spark-k/README.md

 ## 1. Introduction

-spark-k is utility for Spark running on K computer, helps ordinary Spark cluster user to adapt Spark running on super computer specific environment.
+spark-k is a utility for Spark running on K computer, helps ordinary Spark cluster user to adapt Spark running on super computer specific environment.

 This document is mainly for Spark users on dedicated cluster environment.